cavo789/blog/blog/2024/12/26/dagger-python/index.md

 </details>

-So, from now, you can run `dagger call format --source src` (from inside the container) or `docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v .:/app/src -w /app/src dagger_daemon dagger call format --source src` (from your host).
+So, from now, you can run `dagger call format` (from inside the container i.e. run `make bash` first) or `docker run -it --rm -v /var/run/docker.sock:/var/run/docker.sock -v .:/app/src dagger_daemon call format` (from your host).

 ## Towards the universe and infinity